roelandordelman/labs/_examples/openarchief-twitterstreams.md

 - name: Sound and Vision on Open Images
   url: http://labs.beeldengeluid.nl/datasets#dbd157b4-edb3-11e4-8099-005056a71e3a
 ---

-<p>In Openarchief Twitterstreams (Open Archive Twitter streams) various Twitter accounts tweet out links to Dutch open cultural&nbsp;collections, such as the collection of teh Rijksmuseum, Amsterdam Museum and also Sound and Vision.&nbsp;</p>
+In Openarchief Twitterstreams (Open Archive Twitter streams) various Twitter accounts tweet out links to Dutch open cultural collections, such as the collection of teh Rijksmuseum, Amsterdam Museum and also Sound and Vision.